StableBet

 See the Derby live hub

-The Dante Festival runs at York from Wednesday 13 May to Friday 15 May 2026 -- three days that double as the most important Classic-trial meeting of the British flat season.
+The Dante Festival ran at York from Wednesday 13 May to Friday 15 May 2026 -- three days that double as the most important Classic-trial meeting of the British flat season.

 The Dante is the most important pre-Epsom form line for the colts.
 2 of the last 10 Dante winners won the Derby (Golden Horn 2015, Desert Crown 2022); 5 of 10 won or placed.
-[Sources: Wikipedia + OLBG, cross-checked.]
+For the full Dante-to-Derby conversion analysis and the 2026 Item verdict see our Dante to Derby trends 2026 piece.

 This preview goes day-by-day with the trial form lines that have history on their side, and ends with the Derby-trail picture as it will look after Friday 15 May.